crypto-com/thaler-docs/docs/modules/tdbe.md

 ##### TDBE handling / generation
 TDBE runs as a standalone enclave which includes TM light client and reacts to information received from it.
-For fetched transactions with MLS hanshake messages, it should verify they are valid (i.e. their TXID is a leaf in the Merkle tree of valid transactions in a particular block).
+For fetched transactions with MLS handshake messages, it should verify they are valid (i.e. their TXID is a leaf in the Merkle tree of valid transactions in a particular block).
 It opens mutually attested TLS connection to tx-validation enclave (TVE) for pushing exported obfuscation keys.